ajankowy035/chatApp/README.md

 technologies: [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.<br />
 architecture: implementation of Domain Driven Development - Hexagonal Architecture <br />
 author: Agnieszka Jankowy
+documentation: /documentation

+## Enviroment

+As the first step Copy the content of the example.env file to the .env file and fill it with desired values.

 ## Installation